jfalder/JonyMod/README.md

 2.Download Steamodded and add it to your %AppData%Roaming\Balatro\mods folder https://github.com/Steamodded/smods

-3.Download the latest release of the JonyMod and extract the folder into %AppData%Roaming\Balatro\mods It should look like this \AppData\Roaming\Balatro\mods
+3.Download the latest release of the PDUBMod and extract the folder into %AppData%Roaming\Balatro\mods It should look like this \AppData\Roaming\Balatro\mods

 4.Launch the game and click the Mods button, it should've loaded properly if you followed the steps correctly!